Halt to Teck Frontier mine signals new fossil fuel exploration just not worth it

 "A global transition to a low carbon future is already well underway," says the Lofoten Declaration.
 "Continued expansion of oil, coal, and gas is only serving to hinder the inevitable transition while at the same time exacerbating conflicts, fuelling corruption, threatening biodiversity, clean water and air, and infringing on the rights of Indigenous Peoples and vulnerable communities."
 By September 2019, 530 organizations in 76 countries had signed the declaration, up from 220 civil society groups when it was announced in 2017.

 Saudi Arabia's recent decision to sell oil at US$30 a barrel demonstrates the hazards of allowing fossil fuel producers and marketers to control the world economy.
 And actually, fossil fuel sellers seem to be sinking under their own weight.
-Giant investors like the World Bank, the Vatican and Blackrock Investments have announced they will no longer fund fossil fuel exploration.
+Giant investors like the World Bank, the Vatican and BlackRock have announced they will no longer fund fossil fuel exploration.
 Nor will big banks and their mutual funds invest in fossil fuel company stocks or bonds.

 At 350.org, the global divestment campaign reached a new milestone in September 2019, with the announcement that, "Over 1110 institutions with more than USD $11 trillion in assets under management have committed to divest from fossil fuels ...
 Divestment, once strictly a moral call to action, is now also seen as the only prudent financial response to climate risk."